How to Use Profit and Loss Percentage Formula in Excel (4 Ways)

 Profit and Loss Percentage Formulawith IF Function

-Here, we are telling Excel with the IF function to yield result No profit No Loss when Cost Price equals to Selling price, Profit when Cost price is less than Selling Price, and Loss when Cost price is greater than Selling Price.
+The IF function will return No Profit No Loss when Cost Price equals Selling Price, Profit when Cost Price is less than Selling Price, and Loss when Cost Price is greater than Selling Price.

-After that, simply drag it down using right click button in the mouse to AutoFill rest of the series.
+• Drag the formula down using the right click button on the mouse to AutoFill the rest of the series.

 Download Practice Workbook